Eyescale/Consensus/README.md

 # Consensus

-* This here is a Chrome-enabled version of consensus.
+* Under Pilot/ you will find the Chrome-enabled, Pilot version of consensus.
 * To install, you need to:
     * make consensus (see below)
     * setup local WebServer on your system - cf.